- Departments N - Z

 The Cape May County Parks conducts one fall/winter hunting lottery a year to issue 20 Fall / Winter Bow, 20 Fall Turkey, 20 Six Day Firearm, and 20 Waterfowl Permits on selected grounds of the County Park System.

-The lottery will be held at the Cape May County Park, Pavilion #10, 707 Route 9 North, Cape May Court House, New Jersey, usually the first week of September.
-Please check back at this site for the date to be posted for 2022
+The lottery will be held at the Cape May County Park, Pavilion #10, 707 Route 9 North, Cape May Court House, New Jersey, September 3, 2022.

 More information below: